-- 9.1 Provision of Public Accounting Services - (a) Subject to By-Law 9.1(c), a Member may only provide Public Accounting Services within the Commonwealth of Australia or New Zealand (whether or not for reward) if the Member holds a current Public Practice Certificate. - (b) Subject to By-Law 9.1(c), a Member who is Affiliated with any Public Practice Entity must: - (i) hold a current Public Practice Certificate; and - (ii) ensure that any such Public Practice Entity is an Approved Practice Entity. - (c) By-Laws 9.1(a) and (b)(i) do not apply: - (i) for so long as a Member holding an Allocated Membership Status of at least Certified Practising Accountant (CPA) status, being also a member of a body specified in Appendix 1, is permitted by the constitution of such body to provide Public Accounting Services, and the Member has notified the Board of such conduct and permission; or - (ii) for so long as a Member holding an Allocated Membership Status of at least Certified Practising Accountant (CPA) status, holds a current policy of professional indemnity insurance and the aggregate gross fees rendered by the Member and all Public Practice Entities with which the Member is Affiliated during the calendar year in which the Public Accounting Services are provided, in consideration for the provision of Public Accounting Services, does not exceed the Prescribed Amount. - 9.2 Direction to apply for Public Practice Certificate
+- 9.1 Provision of Public Accounting Services - (a) Subject to By-Law 9.1(c), a Member may only provide Public Accounting Services within or for the Commonwealth of Australia or New Zealand (whether or not for reward) if the Member holds a current Public Practice Certificate in the relevant jurisdiction.
+For the avoidance of doubt a practitioner providing Public Accounting Services from a country outside Australia or New Zealand for a client within Australia or New Zealand, must have Public Practice Certificates for each of the jurisdictions for which they provide the services.
+The provision of the services must comply with the relevant Australian and/or New Zealand standards and legislation. - (b) Subject to By-Law 9.1(c), a Member who is Affiliated with any Public Practice Entity must: - (i) hold a current Public Practice Certificate; and - (ii) ensure that any such Public Practice Entity is an Approved Practice Entity. - (c) By-Laws 9.1(a) and (b)(i) do not apply: - for so long as a Member holding an Allocated Membership Status of at least Certified Practising Accountant (CPA) status, being also a member of a body specified in Appendix 1, is permitted by the constitution of such body to provide Public Accounting Services, and the Member has notified the Board of such conduct and permission; or - (ii) for so long as a Member holding an Allocated Membership Status of at least Certified Practising Accountant (CPA) status, holds a current policy of professional indemnity insurance and the aggregate gross fees rendered by the Member and all Public Practice Entities with which the Member is Affiliated during the calendar year in which the Public Accounting Services are provided, in consideration for the provision of Public Accounting Services, does not exceed the Prescribed Amount and the Member does not advertise or hold their services out to the public. - 9.2 Direction to apply for Public Practice Certificate